 Important: This space in the tank allows fuel to expand.
 Do not fill the fuel tank completely full.

-- Install the fuel-tank cap securely. - 6.
+- 5. Install the fuel-tank cap securely, turning it until it clicks. - 6.
 Wipe up any spilled fuel.

 Performing Daily Maintenance

 Before starting the machine each day, perform the Each Use/Daily procedures listed in Maintenance (page 21).